There are snakes in Hawaii, but snakes are not native to Hawaii just like in New Zealand.

 This quirky fellow is mainly native to the islands nestled in the Indian and Pacific Oceans.
 But through vessels and cargo ships, they managed to make their way to the islands of Hawaii.

 These snakes can eat up to 70% of their body weight per day.
 Their diet will include small critters and birds, but this does not mean they are less threatening to humans (in other words, they are bad news!).

-If you want to understand just how threatening Brown Tree Snakes are, all you need to do is look into the case of Guam in the 1940s.
-Where a healthy population of Brown Tree Snakes multiplied over the decades and created crippling damage to the ecosystem by nearly driving the native species to extinction through feeding alone.
+If you want to understand just how threatening Brown Tree snakes are, all you need to do is look into the case of Guam in the 1940s where a healthy population of Brown Tree snakes multiplied over time and caused crippling damage to the ecosystem by nearly driving the native species to extinction through feeding alone.

-To put it into the simplest terms, Hawaii has created its own unique ecosystem.
-Homing mammals, birds and a diverse group of marine life.
-Harmoniously living.
-Snakes are an invasive species that hitched to the island through unexpected means.
 Since most of these native species don’t identify snakes as predators – they fall into being easy prey.
-And if this situation is not rigidly controlled and monitored by the wildlife authorities, Hawaii will soon face a similar situation as Guam once did.
+And if this situation is not rigidly controlled and monitored by wildlife authorities, Hawaii will soon face a similar situation as Guam once did.

-Unfortunately, if you are caught owning, transporting, or possessing any snake in Hawaii then you will be: fined up to $200,000; imprisoned for not more than three years.
+Unfortunately, if you are caught owning, transporting, or possessing any snake in Hawaii, you will be fined up to $200,000; imprisoned for not more than three years.
 It may seem harsh, but that’s how seriously Hawaii works to prevent snakes from becoming an issue.

 Finally, let’s find out how to say ‘Snake’ in Hawaiian.

 How To Say Snake In Hawaiian